MaJoRX0/Tokyo-Downloader/README.md

 yt-dlp -a links.txt
 ```

-It is suggested to move the `links.txt` into the folder you want the videos to be downloaded to.
+It is suggested to move the `links.txt` into the folder you want the videos to be downloaded to before running the command.

 ## 📜 License